Spousal Sponsorship Application: Proof and Preparation

 The supporting documents for this type of application must be organized such that it tells a love story in a plain and candid way.
 Though anyone can tell his or her own story, relaying it for an immigration assessment requires sound immigration knowledge, professional competency, and linguistic skills.

-A spousal sponsorship application outcome significantly impacts concerning parties’ life.
-Ms. D’s case is a lesson.
-To avoid meeting the same fate, sponsors and applicants are advised to seek the services of an authorized immigration practitioner (either an RCIC or immigration lawyer), unless they are competent to handle their application on their own.
 For relevant information visit the Immigration, Refugee and Citizenship Canada (IRCC) website.
 IRCC provides both a basic and a complete guide to spousal sponsorship applications: Guide 5525 and IMM5289.